-Figure 1:Degradation model

-where, g is the observed degraded image, f(x) is the original or latent sharp image and h(x) is some degrading function that causes the blur, ⨂ represents the convolution operator and n is additive noise.
+(this is an equation, not a figure.
+Need to number all eqauations.)where, g is the observed degraded image, f(x) is the original or latent sharp image and h(x) is some degrading function that causes the blur, ⨂ represents the convolution operator and n is additive noise.
 Depending on the blurring problem, h(x), which is also the blur kernel, is mostly unknown.
 A blur kernel estimation can be derived in cases where the PSF is unknown, but the ground truth images are available.
 Knowing the degradation model, we begin to look at deblurring as an inverse problem through deconvolution.
 Several methods via deep learning and traditional have been derived to recover latent sharp images from blurred images.

-2.2 Image Deblurring
+2.2 Image Deblurring Methods

 The process of image deblurring involves retrieving of sharp and finer details in an image that have been corrupted by noise or blur.
 There are several methods used to deblur images.
 The deconvolution method is the most common and can be classified into two types: blind and non-blind deconvolution.
 The blind deconvolution algorithm can be used effectively when no information about the distortion (blurring and noise) is known.
 The algorithm restores the image and the point-spread function (PSF) simultaneously.
 The non-blind deconvolution uses blurred image and known point spread function for deblurring.
-Single image motion deblurring is traditionally treated as a deconvolution problem and can be tackled in either a blind or non-blind manner.
+Single image motion deblurring is traditionally treated as a deconvolution problem and can be tackled in either a blind or non-blind manner. (the following two sections should be sub-subsections under 2.2)

-2.3 Blind Image Deconvolution Method
+2.2.1 Blind Image Deconvolution Method